 - Of our residents, 20.6 per cent speak a language other than English at home.

-Cultural Diversity in City of Port Phillip
+Cultural diversity in Port Phillip

 If you would like to request the latest settlement and cultural diversity statistics, please contact the Diversity Officer.